JacksonPalaka/Data-Prep/README.md

 # Data-Prep

-Data preparation for Production Grade Machine Learning Models.
+Data preparation for Data Preparation for Production Grade Machine Learning Models.
 This repository contains stpes and procedure for data preparation and making it ready for Production level use.